 5. Work out

 Kim Kardashian starts her day off with technology.
 In an interview with Harper’s Bazaar, the reality star said she wakes up around 6 a.m. and immediately looks at her baby monitor, Blackberry and iPhone, all of which she keeps beside her bed.
 She makes sure not to respond to emails, only to scroll through them.
-Although she chats with Kanye about the coming day and their workouts, her first real conversation is with their daughter, North, whom she checks on as soon as she gets out of bed.
+Although she chats with Kanye about the coming day and their workouts, her first real conversation is with their children whom she checks on as soon as she gets out of bed.

 The entrepreneur who founded Virgin Group explained in a blog post why he’s an early riser.
 According to the Virgin.com piece, Branson wakes up around 5 a.m., believing that when he wakes up early, he can accomplish more during the day.
 Moreover, he said waking up early allows him to spend time with his family and fit exercise into his daily routine.

 The man regarded as the most successful investor in the world is known to start his day by reading.
 The Oracle of Omaha devours not just news but material of all kinds throughout the day.
 In fact, Buffett reportedly spends up to 80 percent of every day reading.
 He recommends reading 500 pages a day.

 But if that sounds daunting, check out some of his more realistic life and money advice that anyone can follow.

 How does the New York Times best-selling author start his day?
 According to one interview, Tony Robbins insists on reserving 10 minutes for himself every morning.

 He starts his day off thinking about things he’s grateful for.
 Afterward, he prays for family and friends, and then visualizes what he wants to accomplish that day.

 Queen Elizabeth II is the longest-reigning monarch in British history.
 So, what habits have helped Her Majesty occupy the throne for more than 60 years?